autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 #### Event

 On successful reward distribution the function emits a `Rewarded` event for each staking reward distribution, logging: recipient address `addr` and reward amount `amount`.

+###  finalize (oracle contract)

+The Oracle Contract finalisation function, called once per `VotePeriod` as part of the state finalisation function [`finalize`](/reference/api/api/op-prot/#finalize).
+The function:

+- checks that the block number is `>= lastRoundBlock + votePeriod` (i.e. the oracle contract's configured voting period for price voting and aggregation), if so executing the Oracle Contract's Level 2 aggregation routine to calculate the median of all price data points submitted to the oracle, invoking the Oracle Contract [`aggregateSymbol`](/reference/api/api/oracle-contract/#aggregatesymbol) function
+- sets the voter set for the following oracle voting round, ensuring the oracle set is updated to reflect any oracle voter changes
+- reset the `lastRoundBlock` to the current `block.number`
+- incrment the `round` counter by `1` new oracles if required.
+- sets the symbol set for the following oracle voting round, ensuring the oracle symbol set is updated to reflect any oracle symbol changes.

+#### Parameters

+None.

+#### Response

+None.

+#### Event

+On success the function emits a `NewRound` event for the new oracle voting period, logging: round number `round`, `block.number`, `block.timestamp` and vote period duration `votePeriod`.